Beef

-In prehistoric times, humankind hunted aurochs and later domesticated them.
+In prehistoric times, humans hunted aurochs and later domesticated them.
 Since that time, numerous breeds of cattle have been bred specifically for the quality or quantity of their meat.
 Today, beef is the third most widely consumed meat in the world, after pork and poultry.
 As of 2018, the United States, Brazil, and China were the largest producers of beef.